YosysHQ/eqy/docs/source/outdir.rst

    sticky <module> <net>
    nosplit <module> <net>
    noautogroup <module> <net>
+   final <module> <net>

-The file ``partition.list`` contains a list of all generated design partitions, and the primary inputs and primary outputs of each such partition.
+The file ``partition.list`` contains a list of all generated design partitions, and the primary output bits and primary input bits of each partition.

 The file ``partition.ys`` contains the script running the partitioning algorithm, and the file ``partition.log`` contains the log output